BenFuchs/DND_app/Readme.md

 20/11/24:
 - [X] in the inventory wrapper theres a weird race default (FIXED)
-- Class features frontend is fucked, try building it in a seperate component
+- [X] complete class features component and frontend view of it